SpyguyOO7/crazyflie_ros2_multiranger_wind_sensor/README.md

 # crazyflie_ros2_multiranger
-Based on the original multiranger node by knmcguire This repository contains different ROS 2 nodes to interact with the multiranger on the Crazyflie for both simulation as the real Crazyflie.
+Based on the original multiranger node by knmcguire.

+This repository contains different ROS 2 nodes to interact with the multiranger on the Crazyflie for both simulation as the real Crazyflie, along with wind mapping.

 ## Installation